tardisfromtornspace/Bridge-Commander/Documentation/DoctorWhoModReadme.txt

 - some parts of code and advice from USS Sovereign (Mario) and BCS:TNG.
 Thank you to Mario from BCCentral for aiding me with some ShipDef counseling

 ===Required mods===
-* Foundation + FoundationTech + Kobayashi Maru (the most modern the best.
-Foundation and FoundationTech already come by default with KM).
+* Foundation + FoundationTech + DS9FX + Kobayashi Maru (the most modern the best.
+Foundation, FoundationTech and DS9FX already come by default with KM).
 * GalaxyCharts (already by default on KM, just make sure its Mutator on Options -> Customize -> Mutators is active or you will not be able to enter the Time Vortex beyond maybe being forced into it by a Battle Tardis Time Missile).
 ===Optional mods===
 OPTIONAL (but strongly recommended for drives, while you can perfectly play without these, you lose some potential):